Email: hqd4bz (at) virginia (dot) edu

 1. Connectedness of the Moduli space of Artin-Schreier curves of fixed genus, 2017.
 Submitted.
-In this paper, we show that the moduli space of Z/p-covers over a field of positive characteristic) of a given genus g is connected when the genus is sufficiently large.
+In this paper, we show that the moduli space of Artin-Schreier covers (Z/p-covers over a field of positive characteristic) of a given genus g is connected when g is sufficiently large.

-2. Deformations of Artin-Schreier-Witt covers .
-Let R=k[[t]] be a complete discrete valuation ring of equal characteristics.
+2. Equicharacteristic deformations of Artin-Schreier-Witt covers .
+Let R=k[[t]] where char k=p>0.
 Given an order p^n-automorphism of a formal disc over R. One can derive the minimal semi-stable model for which the specializations of fixed points are distinct and lie in the smooth locus of the special fiber.
 The description leads to a combinatorial object which resembles a Hurwitz tree in mixed characteristic (0,p), which we give the same name.
 The existence of a Hurwitz tree is necessary for the existence of a p^n-automorphism whose ramification data fitted into the Hurwitz tree.
 In the case of n=1, we can prove that the conditions imposed by the Hurwitz tree's structure are also sufficient.
-That gives us the complete answer for the deformation question of Artin-Schreier covers in our first paper.
+That helps us improve our results about the connectedness of the moduli of Artin-Schreier covers.
 We are working on extending our results for the case n>1, and studying the ring of versal deformations of Artin-Schreier-Witt covers.

 Instructor of Record:

 2015 Fall, Math 1210 Applied Calculus I

 2015 Spring, Math 5656, Number Theory and Math 1330, Calculus III

 2014 Fall, Math 1310, Calculus I (2 sections)